How to Change a Surgical Wound Dressing

 - Non-stick pad

-2. Wash and dry your hands, and put on a new pair of sterile gloves.
+2. Wash and dry your hands.
+Then put on a new pair of sterile gloves.

-3. Carefully loosen the old dressing, then remove it.
+3. Remove the old wound dressing.
+Carefully loosen the old dressing, then remove it.
 Use a little saline water to loosen any sticky parts.
 Be careful not to remove any tape the surgeon used to close the wound.

-4. Remove a gauze pad or sponge from its wrapping (avoid the temptation to do this earlier so that it remains sterile).
+4. Clean the wound.
+Remove a gauze pad or sponge from its wrapping to begin the wound cleaning (don't do this ahead of time, only do it once you've removed the old dressing to keep the pad or sponge sterile).
 Wet the gauze with saline water and carefully clean any visible blood or other fluids from the wound.

-6. Apply a new nonstick pad to the wound, plus any extra gauze it may need for cushioning.
+6. Apply the new dressing.
+First, apply antibiotic ointment to the wound, then apply a new nonstick pad to the wound, plus any extra gauze it may need for cushioning.

-7. Finally, secure the pad with tape or with a wrap, depending on where the wound is located.
+7. Secure the new wound-care dressing.
+Do this with tape or with a wrap, depending on where the wound is located.

 - If you’re using tape, apply it to two or more edges of the pad so it’s secure.